godders/cornelius-plate/README.md

 ![Build guide corner rounding](pics/build.png)

+## Printing

 Also included is an STL for half the plate if you want to print a plate (the full plate won't fit on that many printers).
 You'll need to print two, ideally with one mirrored so they both get a nice finish facing up when you're done.
 In two halves they easily fit on a Prusa bed:

 ![Slicer screenshot](pics/slicer.png)

+## Alps?

+Yeah I added a DXF for an Alps version, should anyone be feeling intrepid.
+Thus far this is untested.